 - The hospital is less supportive of elective caesarean section on request, and is generally less well geared towards private patients.

-- Midwives are used to doing most of the deliveries and some midwives do not like looking after private patients in labour, where the obstetrician comes in for the birth.
+- Midwives are used to doing most of the deliveries and not all midwives like looking after private patients in labour, where the obstetrician comes in for the birth.
 There is a frustrating tendency for your private obstetrician to be called too late for the delivery.

 - Not all ward services a provided by consultants: eg the pre-admission clinic and some ward rounds are done by registrars and the pain team, rather than by your anaesthetist.

-- The Hospital is old and the rooms are in need of refurbishment.
+- The Hospital is older, and the rooms are in need of refurbishment.